GuangyuWang99/DISCOVERSE-Real2Sim/README.md

-# Asset Generation Tools for DISCOVERSE: Converting Mesh to 3DGS
+# Mesh2GS Asset Generation for DISCOVERSE

 ## Installation
 These tools are tested on Ubuntu 18.04.